balefebvre/cppalp/README.md

   3. Copy & paste the DLL from the first location to the last one.
 - To be able to launch the executables, additional data may have to be accessible.
-For example, the checkerboard needs to access a file named `binarysource1000Mbits` which contains a pregenerated sequence of random binary numbers.
+For example, the checkerboard needs to access a file named `binarysource1000Mbits` which contains a pre-generated sequence of random binary numbers.
   1. Put additional data in `data/` (if necessary).
 - To ease the use of the generated executables, you can create shortcuts and place them on the desktop.